 Whether it is volunteering at Temporary Protective Status (TPS), Deferred Action for Childhood Arrivals (DACA), or Citizenship clinics or holding workshops at high schools and churches, she is always advocating in the community and for the community.
 In her spare time, Ms. Peña is an avid traveler.

-Recently, she has been heavily involved in Haiti relief efforts.
+She was heavily involved in Haiti relief efforts.
 She plans to continue working to keep families together and helping others.

-Elina Santana, Esq.
+Elina Magaly Santana, Esq.

 Shareholder / Immigration Attorney